nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ### E.1 Launch and Shutdown
 1. Initial launch
     - Download the jar file and copy into an empty folder
     - Launch CLI and navigate to home folder of jar file
-- Run jar file, `java -jar Nav@NUS.jar`<br><br>
+    - Run jar file, `java -jar Nav@NUS.jar`<br>
     Expected: The CLI application will run with the Nav@NUS logo.

 2. Shutdown
-- Type `/exit` followed by enter key to exit<br><br>
+    - Type `/exit` followed by enter key to exit<br>
     Expected: The CLI application closes with an exit message.
 List of favourite commands and search frequency will be saved

 ### E.2 Check for direct bus